Target-Date Funds Are a Recipe for Mediocrity

 To think we should be investing using the same strategies whether the risk-free rate (the 10-year Treasury) is 2% or 8% is flat-out ludicrous.

 And yet many, many folks are.

-We’re not alone in this opinion.
+We’re not alone in our opinion.

 “The relationship between asset classes has changed so much,” its portfolio strategists wrote, “that many investors now buy equities not for future growth but for current income, and buy bonds to participate in price rallies.”